-- Equality, diversity and inclusion, ensuring there are no biases pertaining to gender or any other protected characteristic. - The context in which the College operates, its market position and any 'market forces' that would cause salaries to deviate from national benchmarks. - The context of the College's approach to rewarding all its staff, including how senior postholder salaries compare with median average earnings at the College. - The College's ability to recruit and retain key senior staff, ensuring any salary offer is fair and competitive, particularly where specialist skills or expertise are required. - External comparison with salaries from similar colleges in the sector (through the data provided in the Association of Colleges' Annual Pay Survey at the median point). - Affordability and the overall financial health of the College. - Decision making processes that are fair, transparent and accountable. - Any cost of living / inflation increases. - Changes in the level of responsibility.
+- Equality, diversity and inclusion, ensuring there are no biases pertaining to gender or any other protected characteristic. - The context in which the College operates, its market position and any 'market forces' that would cause salaries to deviate from national benchmarks. - The context of the College's approach to rewarding all its staff, including how Senior Post Holder salaries compare with median average earnings at the College. - The College's ability to recruit and retain key senior staff, ensuring any salary offer is fair and competitive, particularly where specialist skills or expertise are required. - External comparison with salaries from similar colleges in the sector (through the data provided in the Association of Colleges' Annual Pay Survey at the median point and Lancashire colleges data, where available). - Affordability and the overall financial health of the College. - Decision making processes that are fair, transparent and accountable. - Any cost of living / inflation increases. - Changes in the level of responsibility.